≪ Go to our review of Electric Toothbrushes

 The Brio scored well when it came to ease of use, tying for the second highest score with a 6 out of 10.
 We particularly liked the on-base stability of this model, and the simple interface to change between modes.
 This brush ranked on the lower side when it came to aesthetics, especially when compared to some other toothbrush models that appear to have substantially more time and energy put into their visual design.

-This model has replacement brush heads that snap on easily, and cost about $12 for a pack of two, with the manufacturer recommending replacing the brush head every 3 months.
+The Brio Replacement Brush Heads cost about $15 for a pack of two, with the manufacturer recommending replacing the brush head every 3 months.
 To test the ease of cleaning each brush, we sprayed each one with a diluted toothpaste solution, and looked for problem spots that were difficult to reach.
 We found that it was a little more difficult to clean around the power button on the Brio, with some leftover "toothpaste gruel" remaining around the button, even after spending some time on it.